-You may feel, as I do, that Beck meant to add "anymore" at the end of that sentence.
+You may feel, as I do, that Beck had meant to add "anymore" at the end of that sentence.
 As in, "It started as a crazy idea, but it isn't crazy anymore."
 As if a part of him had felt it too.
 That craziness.
 And why not?
 Don't you sometimes have to open your mind to optimistic ideas, even if that means letting a little craziness creep in?

 Our time in Jerusalem was up, but we were buzzing.
-We had met a host of intriguing people and talked about all kinds of things.
-Things were going well.
+We had met a host of interesting people and talked about all kinds of things.
+The trip was going well.

-Naama Shilony, the academy's director of public relations, and I even hugged as we said goodbye — we'd chatted long the previous night about our memories of growing up, North London, Kibbutz, books by Hanif Kureishi.
-It was an all-round, warm experience.
+The Israeli Academy of Science's director of public relations, Naama Shilony and I even hugged as we said goodbye — we'd chatted long the previous night about our memories of growing up, North London, Kibbutz, books by Hanif Kureishi.
+It was a warm experience.

-As her words lingered, the West Bank sounded so distant.
+Naama's words lingered, and the West Bank sounded so distant.
 As distant as Jerusalem is for many, many Palestinians.
 Even for those who can see it, just there.
 A short, 40-minute drive away.